Older people and epilepsy

 We often think of seizures as convulsive, where someone collapses and their body jerks, but there are different types of epileptic seizure.
 The type of seizure someone has depends on which area of their brain is affected and what this part of the brain controls.

-See more about different types of seizures.
+See more about different types of seizure.

 Having a seizure